Armand57araujo/python-challenge-1/README.md

          menu_selection = input("Type menu number: ")

-<------ Check if the customer's input is a number -------->
+<------ Check if the customer's input is a number and Convert menu_selection to integer-------->
          if menu_selection.isdigit():
-< ------ Convert menu_selection to integer ------>
          menu_selection = int(menu_selection)`

-This project was a challenge... <-----ADD MORE + ADDITIONAL CODE SNIPPET -------->

-I was experiencing a problem ... <-----ADD MORE -------->
+<---- This checks if the string contains only numeric characters (digits) and  returns True if the string consists only of digits, otherwise False.
+This condition ensures that the input from the user is a valid number, preventing errors if the user enters non-numeric characters (like "abc" or "1a2").
+If the input string passes the isdigit() check, this line converts menu_selection from a string (e.g., "3") to an integer (3) using the int() function.
+Converting it to an integer allows you to perform mathematical operations, comparisons, or use it in contexts where an integer is expected. ----->

+This project was a challenge due to the learning curve with Python's syntax.
+But with the aid of W3 schools and ChatGPT anything that I was unfamiliar with I was able to gain understanding about through these sources.
+Thankfully I have experience with loops and iteration from the past so I was able to call on that knowledge in this project.

 ## Learning Points

-I was happy with.... <-----ADD MORE -------> .
-Google, W3, MDN, and ChatGPT are still my best friends that I will always keep very close.
+I learned that Google, W3, MDN, Youtube and ChatGPT are my best friends that I will always keep very close.

 ## Author Info